About Us

 Details for all of these, and more, are on the church calendar via the church website and "What's on".

 St James' Church has succeeded in getting approval to improve the church in terms of flexible seating, and for an extension with a small kitchen, toilets and storage space.
-The work to implement this will begin in 2025.
+The work to implement this has begun, so 2026 will be an exciting year.